novitai/LiPow-Firmware/README.md

 Ctrl-S to save and generate code

 Some old libraries are still in use in this fork of the LiPow code (PD stack).
-For this reason, after building, go to VSCode and discard all changes, except:
+For this reason, after building, go to VSCode and discard all changes (including deletions), except:
-- .cproject
-- .mxproject
 - Lipow.ioc
 - mx.scratch
 - main.c
+- .cproject
+- .mxproject

 The compiled binary can be found in: Debug/Lipow.bin .elf files include the debugger.